Showit Vs WordPress - Which Website Builder is Right For You?

 Showit vs WordPress: Basics & Costs

 Showit requires a monthly subscription, and you can select the Showit subscription plan that works best for you.
 They currently offer 3 different price points.
+One Showit subscription allows you to build multiple websites.
 You can also elect to purchase additional premium themes and templates from the Showit shop or from third-party designers.

 Showit vs WordPress: Design Capabilities